-The OCO for each task order is the sole and exclusive Government official with actual authority to solicit, award, administer, and/or modify a task order under OASIS.
+The OCO for each task order is the sole and exclusive official with actual authority to solicit, award, administer, and/or modify a task order under OASIS Contracts.

-The OCO is encouraged to contact the OASIS CO or OASIS PM for any OASIS related assistance including but, not limited to, the following:
+The OCO is encouraged to contact the OASIS Program Office for any OASIS related assistance including, but not limited to, the following:

 - 1. Training on the OASIS program and ordering procedures

-- 2. Task order scope compliance with OASIS
+- 2. Task order scope compliance

-- 3. Task order solicitation development
+- 3. Task order Solicitation development

-- 4. Assistance on disputes, claims, or protests under OASIS
+- 4. Assistance on order disputes, claims, or protests

-- 5. Contractor performance under OASIS
+- 5. Contractor performance